ashutoshb206/ashutoshb206/README.md

 ### About

-Pre-final year B.Tech CSE student at **Manipal Institute of Technology, Bengaluru** (CGPA: 7.98).
+Final year B.Tech CSE student at **Manipal Institute of Technology, Bengaluru** .
 Currently an **SDE & GenAI Intern at INDmoney**, building KYC infrastructure and production LLM pipelines.
 Specializing in **GenAI, Machine Learning, Agentic AI systems**, and data-driven backends.

 ---